 Eczema breakthrough as unlikely cure for itch is found

-1 in 5 children suffer from eczema and 1 in 10 adults
+One in five children suffer from eczema and one in 10 adults

 An itch is as good as a scratch for scientists on the verge of a medical breakthrough as they look to take the itch out of eczema.